 The German Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients is an ordinance for the implementation of the practice for product with human origin.
-It was issued by the Federal Ministries of Health and Food, Agriculture and Consumer Protection in agreement with the Federal Ministers of Economics, Technology and the Environment and with the consent of the Federal Council.
+It was issued by the Federal Ministries of Health and Food, Agriculture and Consumer Protection in agreement with the Federal Ministers of Economics, Technology and the Environment and with the consent of the Bundesrat

-Finally, §20 “Storage of the documentation” (“Aufbewahrung der Dokumentation”) requires that any documents may only in rooms which are regarded as adequate and approved in the Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients.
+Finally, §20 “Storage of the documentation” (“Aufbewahrung der Dokumentation”) requires that any documents may only be stored in rooms which are regarded as adequate and approved in the Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients.
 The room typically has to be located on the company’s premises.
-Fort further details on the contained requirements, the Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients refers to the EU-GMP guideline.
+For further details on the contained requirements, the Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients refers to the EU-GMP guideline.